 The best part about advertising on a platform like YouTube is the granular analytics you get to see.
 You never have to question whether your ads are effective—you have the data you need to figure out what’s working and what’s not.
 Use that data to experiment, pivot, and refine your advertising strategies.

 Need a little help getting started?
 We got you covered.
-Join the waitlist for our upcoming class How to Master YouTube Ads, taught by the one and only Tommie Powers.
+Join our free course How to Master YouTube Ads, taught by the one and only Tommie Powers.
 We’ll help get your YouTube ads up and running with a healthy ROI in no time.